Capital losses

 On this page, we discuss briefly what happens if you make a loss when you dispose of an asset, or if the asset is lost or destroyed.

-When you dispose of an asset to an unconnected third party, assuming the transaction was at arm’s length, you first set any loss against any other gains in the same year even if the gains are covered by your annual exemption (this means you may waste your annual exempt amount).
+You must first set any loss against any other capital gains made in the same tax year.
+This is the case even if the gains are covered by your annual exemption (this means you may waste your annual exempt amount).

 Losses made from the sale of capital assets are not allowed to be offset against income, other than in very specific circumstances (broadly if you have disposed of qualifying trading company shares).

 Note that if you dispose of an asset by gift or at less than its market value to a connected party, such as a close relative (our page on gifts explains further), or to an unconnected party other than by way of an arm’s length transaction, relief for the loss that arises is restricted.
-HMRC’s Capital Gains Manual CG14561 explains further.
+HMRC’s capital gains manual CG14561 explains further.

 If you have a capital asset that is lost or destroyed, you treat this as a disposal.